Limitations and restrictions of Assurance

 If you have an existing network hierarchy in Cisco Prime Infrastructure, you can export it and then import it into Catalyst Center, saving time and effort spent in creating a new network hierarchy.

-The following information is available for you to re-create your network hierarchy:
+This information is available for you to re-create your network hierarchy:

 Site Hierarchy: Your existing site hierarchy is downloaded in a CSV file format.
 The CSV file contains details such as site names, parent hierarchy, number of floors, location, and site address.

 Map Archive: Map information is downloaded as a map archive in a TAR file format.
 The map archive file contains data such as the date and time, number of floors, and APs.
-Depending on what you choose to download, the map archive can also include map information, such as floor dimensions (length, width, and height) and details about the APs and overlay objects that have been placed on the floor maps.
-You can also choose to download calibration information, such as the RF attenuation model that has been applied to each floor.
+Depending on what you decide to download, the map archive can also include map information, such as floor dimensions (length, width, and height) and details about the APs and overlay objects that have been placed on the floor maps.
+You can also decide to download calibration information, such as the RF attenuation model that has been applied to each floor.

 Site: The chosen site and all of its subsites, buildings, and floors are exported.